 The japanese people are the most helpful, polite and easy going people i have ever met and i have travelled all over.

-Have a nice journey! almost 7 years ago
+Have a nice journey! over 7 years ago